vokimon/apunts/math/math-3n1.md

 p should be reductible, but this contradict the assumption.
 So, if n can be expressed as 3l+2, it is not the FIN.

-TODO: Check how far we can go with predecessors.
+WIP: Check how far we can go with predecessors.

 Let's go for further predecessors.
 Still we have $pe = 2n$.